AngleProtocol/angle-docs/guides/use-cases/ageur-power-usecase.md

 One easy way to get EUR in your bank account back from your agEUR is to swap them to [EURs](https://stasis.net), [EUROC](https://www.circle.com/en/), or [EURe](https://monerium.com/tokens/).
 These are centralized stablecoins, which even though they provide less yield opportunities than agEUR, remain simple ways to off-ramp to Euros in a bank account (provided that you have a KYC with the related entities).

-If you don't care for bearing transiently a change risk, you can also swap your agEUR to USDC for 0.01% on 1inch and then convert your USDC back to EUR using Circle, or a centralized exchange.
+If you don't care for bearing transiently a change risk, you can also swap your agEUR to USDC for 0.01% on an aggregator like 1inch or Odos and then convert your USDC back to EUR using Circle, or a centralized exchange.

 ## 💸 Streaming payments